hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

-Topic related but not topic specific configuration parameters
+These are topic-related but not topic-specific configuration parameters.

    - `hazelcast.event.queue.capacity`: default value is 1,000,000.
    - `hazelcast.event.queue.timeout.millis`: default value is 250.